kmualim/kmualim.github.io/_publications/2019-02-05-training-gans.md

 However, the image resolution/the generation of images could still be vastly improved.
 The numbers are discernible but still blurry and could be more concise.
 Any tips and comments are welcomed and do reach out, perhaps even running the model for more epochs might make the images better.
 (People have noted that their implementations have often needed to run for more epochs than predicted.)

 ## Conclusions
-Summary of architectural guidelines for stable Deep Convolutional GANs, as illustrated in [2](https://arxiv.org/pdf/1511.06434.pdf):
+Summary of architectural guidelines for stable Deep Convolutional GANs:
 • Replace any pooling layers with strided convolutions (discriminator) and fractional-strided convolutions (generator).
 • Use batchnorm in both the generator and the discriminator.